cr0ow/cr0ow/README.md

 \
 \
-💻 I’m working as Java developer with Spring Boot.
+💻 I’m working as Java developer with Spring Boot

 🎓 I'm studying Applied Computer Science at Jagiellonian University in Cracow